 The Veterans Administration

 The VA’s Caregiver Support Program offers two caregiver training courses to support individuals caring for a loved one.
-You can choose to take a single class within the available courses or participate in the complete six-week-long program.
+You can take a single class within the available courses or participate in the complete six-week program.

 You can sign up for Building Better Caregivers (BBC), which offers support with online educational workshops or Caregiver Self-Care.
-This four-course in-person program addresses how to manage stress and utilize technology to maintain your own care.
-Both courses provide you with a workbook and CD that can help refresh your skills whenever you need them.
+This four-course in-person program addresses managing stress and utilizing technology to maintain your care.
+Both courses provide you with a workbook and CD that can help refresh your skills whenever needed.

 The Caregiver Action Network

 The Caregiver Action Network (CAN) is among the top resource for family and professional caregivers.
-It offers a wide range of tools and information to help you become a more skillful care provider.
+It offers many tools and information to help you become a more skillful care provider.

 For example, the Video Resource Center features practical advice from other caregivers as they share their stories and experiences.
 Many care for loved ones with chronic or terminal diseases, such as Alzheimer’s, Huntington’s, Parkinson’s, COPD, or schizophrenia.